Download our simulations and software.

-These pages contain a repository of Surrey astrophysics simulations and community software.
+Pages containing a repository of Surrey astrophysics simulations and community software:

-EMACSS (Evolve Me a Cluster of StarS) A rapid clusters evolution code developed by Poul Alexander (Cambridge) and Mark Gieles.
-The accompanying papers can be found here: version 1; version 2; version 3.
+EMACSS is a rapid clusters evolution code developed by Poul Alexander (Cambridge) and Mark Gieles.
+Take a look at the accompanying papers:

-NBODY6tt An adapted version of Aarseth's NBODY6 (NBODY6 Tidal Tensor) Allows user defined external potentials to be applied to the cluster.
+NBODY6tt is an adapted version of Aarseth's NBODY6 (NBODY6 Tidal Tensor) which allows the user defined external potentials to be applied to the cluster.
 Written by Florent Renaud (Surrey, formerly at Strassbourg and Saclay) and Mark Gieles (Surrey).
-Method papers can be found here and this was applied to clusters in merging galaxies and star clusters in dwarf galaxies accreting on the Milky Way.
+Read the method papers, this was applied to clusters in merging galaxies and star clusters in dwarf galaxies accreting on the Milky Way.